AnteDev00/gRPC-Messenger/README.md

 ## Libraries/Frameworks Used

-GrpcMessenger utilizes the following libraries:
+GrpcMessenger utilizes the following libraries (via Conan):

 - [gRPC](https://grpc.io/): A high-performance RPC framework, used in combination with Protocol Buffers.
 - [Protocol Buffers](https://developers.google.com/protocol-buffers): A language-neutral, platform-neutral extensible mechanism for serializing structured data.